WokLibCodeClub/Hello-Python/step2/step2.md

 Sometimes we want to check if one thing is *not* equal to another.
 The Python code for "not equals" is ```!=``` - so we could write ```'black' != 'white'``` and this would be ```True```.

+There is one thing in Python which is always true - and that is the word ```True```.
+Note that we don't put this inside quotes because it is not a text string.
+Similarly, something which is always false is the word ```False```.

 ### Back to Python ```if``` block

 Go back to the Age Calculator code.
 We've just asked the user to answer "y" or "n" to the question about whether they've had a birthday this year, and this answer has been set to the variable ```birthday```.